 Anna Kim is an assistant professor at USC Annenberg.
 She is primarily interested in the persuasive power of storytelling in advertising.
 Other research interests include branding and message strategy, persuasion knowledge and digital media effects.
-Her work has been published in the Journal of Advertising, International Journal of Advertising, Journal of Advertising Research, Psychology and Marketing, Marketing Letters, Health Communication, Cyberpsychology, Behavior, and Social Networking, Mobile Media & Communication, among others.
-She has been recognized several times for her quality research from the Journal of Advertising, the American Academy of Advertising, the American Marketing Association, and D.C.
+Her work has been published in the Journal of Business Research, Journal of Advertising, Journal of Advertising Research, International Journal of Advertising, Psychology and Marketing, Marketing Letters, Health Communication, Cyberpsychology, Behavior, and Social Networking, Social Media + Society, American Behavioral Scientist, Mobile Media + Communication among others.
+She has been recognized several times for her quality research from the Journal of Advertising, the American Academy of Advertising, the American Marketing Association and D.C.
 Health Communication Conference.

 She received her PhD from the University of Missouri School of Journalism with an emphasis on strategic communication and a minor in psychological statistics.
 Prior to joining USC, she was an assistant professor of advertising at Southern Methodist University.
 At SMU, she received two teaching awards, the Classroom Innovator Award (2017) and the Teaching and Learning Innovator Award (2016).
 She taught digital media strategy, consumer insight and persuasion, strategic brand management, topics in digital media, and media analytics.